radRoy/cloud/README.md

 srun --pty -n 1 --time=8:00:00 --gres gpu:1  --mem=10G bash -l
 nvidia-smi  # CUDA Version: 12.0 (T4, assume the same version on all cluster gpu nodes) module load mamba  # loaded the most recently installed mamba version on the cluster mamba/23.3.1-1
+  # I actually forgot that mamba is already installed on the cluster and did not realise it when reading the module list dozens of times throughout the last half year.
+Maybe now that I can follow the `mamba` installation commands from wolny's pytorch-3dunet, predict3dunet might work.

 mamba create -n 3dunet1.8.0 -c pytorch -c nvidia -c conda-forge pytorch pytorch-cuda=12.1 pytorch-3dunet source activate 3dunet1.8.0